brian-kiplagat/yeebli-server/README.md

 pnpm install -g pino-pretty
 ```

-## Spin docker for developement
+### 2. 🐳 Spin docker for development

 Create a new file `.env` in the root folder and copy contents from the `.env.template` file and run this command.
 You must have docker installed on your computer.
 If not, skip to `Install Docker Desktop` then return here once done.
-Ideally for local developemnt you only need to run this step once to install require dependencies like mysql.
+Ideally for local development you only need to run this step once to install require dependencies like mysql.
 Subsequently you can just turn the container on or off at will in Docker desktop

 ```bash
 docker compose up -d
 ```

+### 3. 🗄️ Database Setup

-### Generate
+#### Generate

 ```bash
 pnpm run db:generate
 ```

-### Migrate
+#### Migrate

 ```bash
 pnpm run db:migrate
 ```

-## Run the app
+### 4. 🚀 Run the app

 ```bash
 pnpm run dev
 open http://localhost:3000/doc
 ```

-## API Doc
+## 📚 API Documentation

 The OpenAPI YAML doc is in the `static` folder.